WHO WE ARE

 He holds a Master of Business Administration with Distinction from Carnegie-Mellon University and a Bachelor of Science with Honors in Industrial Engineering from the Rochester Institute of Technology.
 Mr. Rogers started his career with the management-consulting firm Pittiglio Rabin Todd & McGrath and, based upon his proven client and business unit results, was rapidly promoted to partner in 2001.
 He has a proven track record in managing global businesses focused on the creation and improvement of global supply chains along with strategic formulation and execution.

-Mr. Sinkiewicz has more than 20 years of experience in the aerospace and defense industry serving both domestic and international customers, providing capabilities in the areas of Integrated Air/Missile Defense, Advance Ground Munitions, C4ISR Capability, Precision Munitions, and Aircraft System/System Integration.
+Mr. Sower has more than 20 years of experience in the aerospace and defense industry, providing capabilities in the areas of Thermal Imaging, Aircraft Survivability, Electro-Optics, Advance Ground Munitions, and Precision Targeting.

-Mr. Sinkiewicz holds a Master of Business Administration from Northeastern University and a Bachelor’s Degree in Business Administration from Bryant University.
+Mr. Sower holds a Master of Business Administration Degree from MIT and a Bachelor of Science Degree in Manufacturing Engineering from Boston University.